mattruma/containers-everywhere-in-azure/README.md

 Copy one of the displayed passwords.

-In the GitHub Portal add secret called `ACR_PASSWORD` and paste in the value copied in the previous step.
+From the GitHub Portal, navigate to **Secrets** and add secret called `ACR_PASSWORD` and paste in the value copied in the previous step.

+### Execute GitHub Actions to Deploy Infrastructure and Code

+From the GitHub Portal, select **Actions** from the Repository screen.

+Execute the following actions one at a time:

 1. Run the **02-app-service-infra** workflow to deploy the infrastructure for hosting the web app & API on App Service, then run the **03-app-service-code** workflow to deploy the web app & API.